-Womb cancer treatment (surgery, radiotherapy, or chemotherapy) might cause an early menopause.
+Womb cancer treatment can have an effect on your sex life and relationships.
+These treatments include surgery, radiotherapy, or chemotherapy.
+It might cause an early menopause.
 Knowing what to expect, and talking things over can be helpful.

 Symptoms of the menopause include: